 An earlier part of the show which saw a rap DJ unit glide into view boasted our Madge donning a 20s art deco white top hat robbed from a white suited gangsta-pimp that was an affectionate nod to fellow New Yorker Debbie Harry and Blondie‘s Rapture video that featured much of the NYC Hip Hop crew that took Madonna to their hearts in the early 80s.
 How the full sized pimpmobile suddenly appeared and was commandeered down the catwalk is still the subject of much debate.

 Overall, Madonna at 50 was an impressive specimen to witness.
 As if wanting to prove that their plenty of life in the old gal yet, she actually danced more in this show than any of her more recent tours.
 From day-glo pole dancing and double dutch skipping during Into The Groove (which inexplicably reminded me of the Spice Girls encore of Spice Up Your Life on their last tour), with a birds-eye view one could witness every vein and muscle on her taut biceps and legs, while she’s starting to resemble a disco Dietrich with those razor sharp cheekbones and flowing wigs.
-Talking of borrowing ideas, the Dr Who-like glittering cyber-helmeted dancers were sci-fi spectacular though Kylie pretty much beat her to it, it has to be said.
+Talking of borrowing ideas, the Doctor Who-like glittering cyber-helmeted dancers were sci-fi spectacular though Kylie pretty much beat her to it, it has to be said.

 Summing up, it was a show of total precision and executive decision.
 A hard edged candy shop of songs from every period of her 25 years in the biz, and meticulous choreographed set pieces that would be dazzling enough from someone half her age.
 As the most famous 50-something in the world, Madonna’s energy is and performance is incredible, and showed the young pretenders the way to do it with bags of style and sassiness.